JivanKarthick/Search-Algorithm/README.md

 '''
 Program to find the element in a list using Binary Search (recursive Method).
-Developed by:Dinesh Karthick.K.J
+Developed by:Jivan Karthec.B.S
-RegisterNumber: 22005847
+RegisterNumber: 22004763
 '''
 def BinarySearch(arr,k,low,high):
     if low <= high: